 - 4 large eggs

 - Add the flour, salt and nutmeg to the bowl of a stand mixer.
 Stir to combine.
 Crack the eggs into a small bowl and whisk them.
 Make a well in the center of the flour mixture and pour the eggs in it.
 Add the milk.
-Attach a dough hook to the stand mixer and "knead" the dough for 18-20 minutes, or until bubbles appear (see pictured instructions for details).
+Attach a dough hook to the stand mixer and "knead" the dough for 16-20 minutes, or until bubbles appear (see pictured instructions for details).
 After 15 minutes or less of beating, use a wooden spoon to scoop and pull the dough.
 If bubbles/holes appear, the dough is done.